 To end the module there is a subsector detailed on a page that is just a map and the systems UWP listings—that’s fine, but nothing special; and lastly crew lists for two possible rescue ships.

 The whole of the Darthanon Queen module contains areas for noting damage, a whole, almost blank page is dedicated for the detailing of the Alien’s stats and another for notes.
 While I can see the thought behind this I just view this as a waste.

 The layout of the module is a real classic early 80s medium to low budget production and the artwork goes from good outside to bad in.

 The gem and the saving grace for the whole module, for me anyway, was the crew of the Lucky Winds.
 This is one of the rescue ships that the players might take as pre-generated characters.
 This lot are on the wrong side of various laws, with one of them being an undercover agent, and all of them disliking or failing each other in numerous ways.
 As stated by the author role playing this lot would be a task all in itself, and I have to say that reading the descriptions of the crew had me thinking of three or four scenarios over and above the obvious ones.

-This one page, out of the thirty two, is in my opinion, the only real redeeming feature of the module and could lead to a few sessions of enjoyable playing.
+I feel this one page, out of the thirty two, is the only real redeeming feature of the module and could lead to a few sessions of enjoyable playing.

-While I wasn’t expecting miracles from an early Traveller product such as this, by today’s standards this doesn't hit the mark, or even come close, and unless you are a completeist, I would suggest that your gaming cash is better spent elseware.
+While I wasn’t expecting miracles from an early Traveller product such as this, by today’s standards this misses the mark widely; unless you are a completist, I suggest that your gaming cash is better spent elsewhere.